CoNarrative/framework-x/site/src/content/intro.md

   ]
 })
 ```

+It has access to the current global state (`{db}`).
+State is immutable, and the next state is always a function of the current one.
+The `db` effect, when executed
+by the framework, will set the next state to the value provided or if it receives a function it will call the function
+with the current state and set the next state to the value the function returns:

 We can easily define additional effects for this event, like resetting
 the todo input's text whenever a new todo is added: